ansible/django-ansible-base/docs/authentication.md

 ### ANSIBLE_BASE_AUTHENTICATOR_CLASS_PREFIXES
-By default, django-ansible-base will look in the class `ansible_base.authenticator_plugins` for the available authenticator plugins.
+By default, django-ansible-base will look in the class `ansible_base.authentication.authenticator_plugins` for the available authenticator plugins.
 If you would like to provide additional or custom paths you can set the following setting:
 ```
-ANSIBLE_BASE_AUTHENTICATOR_CLASS_PREFIXES = ["ansible_base.authenticator_plugins"]
+ANSIBLE_BASE_AUTHENTICATOR_CLASS_PREFIXES = ["ansible_base.authentication.authenticator_plugins"]
 ```

 If you are going to create a different class to hold the plugins you can change or add to this as needed.